libretro/docs/docs/library/dosbox_pure.md

 ## Core options

-The DOSBox core has the following options that can be tweaked from the core options menu.
+The DOSBox Pure core has the following options that can be tweaked from the core options menu.
 The default setting is bolded.

 Settings with (Restart) mean that core has to be closed for the new setting to be applied on next launch.